Part 2: Installing Pegboard According to Your Designs

 Tip: You will need an Assistant to complete some of these Installation Steps.

-In addition to the Materials & Supplies Needed for your Pegboard installations which you have already purchased, you will need the following Tools & Supplies:
+In addition to the Materials & Supplies Needed for your Pegboard Installation, which can be found in Part 1 of these Instructions, you will also need the following Tools & Supplies:

 Tools & Supplies Needed: